On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

 where $\hZ_1$ is a strictly positive random variable with

 \end{lemma} \begin{remark} Unfortunately, we were not able to identify the law of $\hZ_1$.
 One can, however, be a bit more precise about $\hZ_1$, see Display~\eqref{eq:ZW1W} in the proof below.
-If $b=0$, $\hZ_1$ is known to follow the Mittag-Leffler-distribution with parameter $p$, see~\cite[Lemma 3]{Bu1}. \end{remark}
+If $b=0$, $\kappa$ reduces to $p$ and $\hZ_1$ is known to follow the Mittag-Leffler-distribution with parameter $p$, see~\cite[Lemma 3]{Bu1}. \end{remark}

 \begin{proof} All the following convergences hold almost surely and in $L^2$.
 By~\eqref{eq:def-tau-n} and Lemma~\ref{lem:Yprocess}, Since $(\e^{-(b+1)\tau_n})^{\kappa}=\e^{-(b+p)\tau_n}$, Lemma~\ref{lem:Yi-processes} shows that (with $W_1$ from there)